MeowMauPaws/YouTubeAdsMuteAndSkip/README.md

-# YouTubeAdsSkipAndMute - Chrome Extension
+# YouTubeAdsMuteAndSkip - Chrome Extension

 ### **Note**: This extension currently supports Japanese and English and Deutsch only and is not yet internationalized